 I struggle with managing stress.
-As I launch Decide Your Legacy, it’s a fight to keep my stress under control.
-The good news is that I can win my fight with stress, and so can you.
+It’s a fight to keep my stress under control.
+The good news is that I can win this fight, and so can you.
 I frequently help clients learn to manage stress at both work and home.
 Here’s one of the tools I teach.

 Step 1: Identify a Spark